 Internet of Things (IoT) devices with high definition technology allow them to interact with the internet and can be managed remotely.
-These devices are integrated with technology like sensors and functional software that allows the machine to machine interaction.
+These devices are integrated with technology like sensors and functional software that allows the machine-to-machine interaction.
 The insecure IOT devices provide an easy gateway for cybercriminals to get inside the network.
 The enterprise use of IoT includes industry-specific devices used in healthcare and devices used in industries like smart security systems.
 This industrial IoT will involve a combination of sensors, Wi-Fi networks, big data, and data analytics to optimize processes.

-Last week we read about the IoT security challenges and effort such as OWASP Top 10 IoT Security project (2018) that provides basic level guidelines for device manufactures and developers to create secure solutions.
+Last week we read about the IoT security challenges and efforts such as OWASP Top 10 IoT Security project (2018) that provides basic level guidelines for device manufactures and developers to create secure solutions.

 We looked at a couple of IoT security technologies in the market and tried to understand the foundation of those technologies.
 Below are the e-InnoSec team thoughts in brief.

 Inventory – In order to secure the IoT environment, corporations need to know the inventory of devices and the type of devices in use.
 This also means an automated way of identifying devices in the domain.

 Classification of inventory – Inventory is further classified in types and business functions it performs.
 The classification of devices can take many forms.
 The IoT devices could be classified according to manufactures, hardware version, software versions, data handled by devices, etc.